Before you start

 3 minute read

-Before diving into the setup of Pryme Intercompany, ensure that the following key considerations are addressed to ensure smooth implementation and integration.
+Before setting up Pryme Intercompany, ensure that the following key considerations are addressed to facilitate smooth implementation and integration.

-- All companies involved must agree on a unique intercompany partner identification code, also known as a Party Code.
-This code will help identify each company in the system.
+- All companies involved must agree on a unique intercompany partner identification code, referred to as the Party Code.
+This code helps identify each company within the system.

-- Use a consistent and scalable naming system.
-For example, instead of just using a land code (e.g., “UK”), combine it with a number, such as “UK10,” “UK11,” etc.
+- Establish a consistent and scalable naming convention.
+For instance, instead of using only a land code (e.g., “UK”), combine it with a number, such as “UK10,” “UK11,” and so on.

-Ensure no data conflicts exist before setting up the app.
-Review and update existing entries to avoid issues.
+Ensure there are no data conflicts before setting up the app.
+Review and update existing entries to prevent issues.

 Key Areas to Check: